gtiosclub/Calculator-Tutorial/P7/part7.md

 #### @escaping

 The one weird bit here is the `@escaping` annotation.
 This boils down to an esoteric distinction between *espacing* and *nonescaping* closures (a function can be called a closure when it's used as a method parameter).
+Closures are nonescaping by default.
+This means they can't *escape* the function they exist in, either by passing them to a different function or by assigning them to a variable.
+Nonescaping functions have some benefits and can be compiler-optimized, but they won't work for us in this situation.

 Marking the closure `@escaping` allows it to *escape* the context of the function.
-We do this when we call `DefaultOperator(forCharacter: character, withFunction: function)`, because we're allowing the `function` to exist in a different context (the `DefaultOperator`).
-This requires the compiler to treat the closure differently, so we have to annotate that with `@escaping`.
+We escape the closure when we call `DefaultOperator(forCharacter: character, withFunction: function)`, because we're passing the `function` to the `DefaultOperator`.
+Since we're violating the default nonescaping behavior, the code wouldn't compile without the `@escaping` annotation.

 #### Calling the function